thu-ml/tianshou/README.md

 collector.close()
 ```

-Look at the result saved in tensorboard: (on bash script)
+Look at the result saved in tensorboard: (with bash script in your terminal)

 ```bash
 tensorboard --logdir log/dqn